- We do not collect personally identifiable information (PII) about you unless you choose to provide that information to us.

 Information Collected and Used from Third-Party Websites

-If you have an account with a third-party website, and choose to follow, like, friend, or comment on a third-party website managed by HHS, certain personal information associated with your account may be made available to us based on the privacy policies of the third-party website and your privacy settings within that website.
+If you have an account/profile with a third-party website, and choose to follow, like, friend, or comment on a third-party website managed by HHS, certain personal information associated with your account may be made available to us based on the privacy policies of the third-party website and your privacy settings within that website.
 We do not share personally identifiable information made available through these websites.

 HHS conducts and publishes a Privacy Impact Assessment for each use of a third-party website.
 Each use of a third-party website may have unique features or practices.
 HHS sometimes collects and uses the information made available through third-party websites.
 To learn more, review the published assessments.